rohit4545454545/rohit4545454545/README.md

 ### About Me

-Hello World 👋, I'm Roshan Paudel, a passionate Flutter developer.
+Hello World 👋, I'm Roshan Paudel, a dynamic developer with a passion for React and Flutter.

 - 📚 BSc in CSIT from KCT College, Lokanthali, Bhaktapur.
-- 💼 Recently graduated and looking for exciting career opportunities.
+- 💼 Recently graduated and seeking exciting opportunities in React and Flutter development.
-- 🌐 I enjoy watching Hindi movies and Hindi-dubbed movies for entertainment.
+- 🌐 I enjoy watching Hindi movies  for entertainment.

 ### Skills

+- React & JavaScript (actively learning and developing)
 - Flutter & Dart
 - Firebase (Auth, Firestore, Storage)
-- React (currently learning)
 - Frontend Development
 - Backend Collaboration

 ### Projects

+- **React Portfolio Website**: A sleek and modern portfolio website built using React.
 - **Chat Application**: Developed using Flutter and Firebase for seamless communication.
 - **Food Ordering Website**: A user-friendly interface for online food ordering.